DPDK/dpdk/doc/guides/nics/ena.rst

 At this point the system should be ready to run DPDK applications.
 Once the application runs to completion, the ENA can be detached from attached module if necessary.

+**Rx interrupts support**

+ENA PMD supports Rx interrupts, which can be used to wake up lcores waiting for input.
+Please note that it won't work with ``igb_uio``, so to use this feature, the ``vfio-pci`` should be used.

+ENA handles admin interrupts and AENQ notifications on separate interrupt.
+There is possibility that there won't be enough event file descriptors to handle both admin and Rx interrupts.
+In that situation the Rx interrupt request will fail.

 **Note about usage on \*.metal instances**